 Even so, other legal defenses against Texas sex crimes are available, depending on the circumstances of the case.
 Contact an experienced Houston sex crime defense lawyer at the Neal Davis Law Firm for help with your case in Harris County, Fort Bend County or Montgomery County.

-We will quickly provide you with a free and confidential legal review of your case.
+We will quickly provide you with a confidential legal review of your case.
 Then, you can learn if you have other legal defenses against a sex crime charge.
 For instance, you may have been falsely accused of having sex with a child.

 Contact us today and let us help.